 Cranberry Sauce Video

-I think cranberry sauce is underrated and should be enjoyed year-round, so I stock up when I see cranberries in the grocery store (starting in October) and stash them in my freezer.
-Thankfully, homemade cranberry sauce also freezes beautifully (see make-ahead tips below), so go ahead and make a double batch if you’d like extra.
+I think cranberry sauce is underrated and should be enjoyed year-round, and not just during the holiday season.
+I stock up on cranberries when I see them at the grocery store (starting in October) and stash them in my freezer.
+Thankfully, homemade cranberry sauce also freezes beautifully (see make-ahead tips below), so go ahead and make a double batch if you’d like leftovers for a turkey cranberry panini the next day.

-- Sweetener – Use your choice of granulated sugar or a natural sweetener, like honey or maple syrup.
+- Pick Your Sweetener – you have a choice of granulated sugar or a natural sweetener, like honey, maple syrup or coconut sugar (to make it paleo friendly!).
 My favorite is maple syrup because it adds a nice layer of maple flavor.

 - Water – I always start with filtered water